arlbibek/windows-ahk/README.md

 | -------------------------------------------------- | --------------------------------------------------------- |
 | <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>\\</kbd> | Open VS Code in Current Working Directory (uses `code .`) |

-> **Note**
->
-> > _For those hotkeys that throw an error saying `Error.
-Failed attempt to launch program or document:` ... `Specifically: The system cannot find the file specified.`, please consider adding the respective program (folder) to the [path of your system variables](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/ "See: Add to the PATH on Windows 10")._

 ### Google Docs/Sheets

-Note that the following command will (only) work within google docs or the sheets window regardless of the browser.
+Note that the following commands will (only) work within google docs or the sheets window regardless of the browser.

 and it is highly recommended that you disable the google sheets autocomplete feature. [ `Menu >> Tools >> Autocomplete` *Uncheck the* `Enable autocomplete` *option* ]